kubeflow/kfp-tekton/guides/advanced_user_guide.md

 # Advanced User Guide

-This page is targeting the advanced KFP-Tekton on how to use Tekton specific features such as Tekton custom tasks on KFP.
+This page is an advanced KFP-Tekton guide on how to use Tekton specific features such as Tekton custom tasks on KFP.
 For general KFP usage, please visit the [kfp-user-guide](kfp-user-guide).

 ## Table of Contents